thebluelobby/thebluelobby-pre-test/README.md

 - Divide the app into reusable components with proper separation of concerns.
 - Demonstrate the use of ReactJS concepts such as components, state management, and event handling.
 - Use NestJS to create the backend and set up a PostgreSQL database for storing tasks.
-- Use TypeORM for database interactions.
+- Use TypeORM for database interactions

-### Optional Enhancements:
+### Bonus:

-While not required, you can suggest these optional enhancements for candidates who finish the main task early or want to showcase additional skills:

 1. Implement local storage to persist tasks even after the browser is closed and reopened.
 2. Add a feature to edit existing tasks.